MazamaScience/reports/CA/draft_AB_617.md

 Moreover, CARB has released a [Pollution Mapping Tool]( https://ww3.arb.ca.gov/ei/tools/pollution_map/pollution_map.htm), which allows users to explore maps but also to visualize graphs and export data on emissions from large facilities (stationary point sources).
 However, the most recent year available is 2018, and there are [caveats about using data in the tool for Comparative analyses](https://ww3.arb.ca.gov/ei/tools/pollution_map/doc/caveats%20document10_19_2020.pdf) since the criteria, toxic and GHG pollutant emissions data presented in the tool are collected through different emissions reporting programs, each designed to meet specific goals.
 The tool is slow and not very user friendly.

+CARB will also be launching a new air quality viewer called [AQview](https://aqview.arb.ca.gov/), which will focus on displaying air quality data collected in AB 617 communities.
+While community data are the focus for AQview, CARB will provide air quality data from many existing sources to create a single, central hub for viewing the current air quality across the state.
+AQview is currently under construction and is scheduled to launch in phases.
+Bookmark [this page](https://ww2.arb.ca.gov/community-air-quality-portal) to keep up-to-date with releases.

 **other links to explore further:**
 [Community Air Monitoring]( https://ww2.arb.ca.gov/capp-resource-center/community-air-monitoring): Community air monitoring technologies, activities, and resources.